Launch Recite Me assistive technology

 A PDR ensures that the arrangements of polling districts, polling places and polling stations allow electors to cast their votes as easily and conveniently as is reasonably practicable, taking account of the boundaries of the city wards and parliamentary constituencies.
 It will also ensure polling districts and polling places align with our new city warding patterns.

-What does the review involve?
+What did the review involve?

 The review process began with the publication of a Notice of Review on Wednesday 18 June 2025, inviting comments on our draft recommendations for 12 weeks from Thursday 19 June until Thursday 11 September 2025.